Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 In the $dil$ channel, the main source of background comes from the production of electroweak bosons that decay to charged leptons.
 For the $\ell\ell$ channel, it arises from Drell-Yan processes, $\zg \to \ell^+ \ell^-$, and diboson processes when the bosons decays lead to at least two leptons in the final state.
 These backgrounds are reduced by requiring $\geq 2$ jets and large \met .
 In the $\ell\tau$ and $\ell$track channels, the main background comes from processes with jets mis-identified as an electron, $\tau$, or isolated track, or from muons from semi-leptonic $b$-quark decay.
-This occurs mainly in $W$+jets or QCD events.
-The \zg+jets and diboson backgrounds are evaluated using MC normalized to (N)NLO theory cross sections.
-The $W$+jets normalization or QCD backgrounds are evaluated using data.
+This occurs mainly in \Wpjets\ or QCD events.
+The diboson backgrounds are evaluated using MC normalized to (N)NLO theory cross sections.
+The contribution of \Zpjets\ backgrounds to $dil$ events in which the leptons are of different flavors (e.g. $e\mu$ events) is also evaluated using MC normalized to NLO theory cross sections.
+The contribution of \Zpjets\ to $dil$ events in which the two leptons are the same flavor ($ee$ or $\mu\mu$), \Wpjets\ normalization, and the QCD backgrounds are evaluated using data control samples.
 The jet-to-lepton fake rates are computed in a background dominated sample orthogonal to the signal sample (QCD di-jets, $\gamma+jets$, same sign dilepton samples).
 By applying $b$-jet identification a very pure \ttbar\ sample can be identified.
 For these analyses the background after $b$-tagging is estimated in the same manner employed for the $ljt$ channel.